An outreach program for mental health patients at Toowong Private Hospital has been recognised with a global award.

-“The Mobile Recovery Support Service is for eligible Bupa customers with a mental illness who have had an in-patient admission, or who are at risk of an in-patient admission – sometimes we are able to catch people before they need to be admitted,” she said.
+“The service is for eligible Bupa members with a mental illness who have had an in-patient admission, or who are at risk of an in-patient admission – sometimes we are able to catch people before they need to be admitted to inpatient care.

 The service is aimed at supporting members in the community to prevent further hospitalisation and reducing the length of stay when admitted to in-patient services.

 The service offers individually tailored, one-to-one, time limited support that will enable the patient to enhance their quality of life.